Table Of Contents

 - Conclusion

-Maintaining strict childcare center hygiene standards is vital in Singapore’s close-contact settings to protect children’s health.
+Maintaining strict childcare center hygiene standards is vital in Singapore’s close-contact settings.
 Both the NEA and ECDA enforce rigorous childcare center cleaning standards to prevent illness.
-For example, Singapore’s Environmental Sanitation regime mandates minimum daily disinfection for high-touch surfaces and toilets, along with thorough cleaning every six months (Source: NEA).
+For example, Singapore’s ES regime mandates minimum daily disinfection, along with thorough cleaning every six months (Source: NEA).

-This guide details the specific daycare cleaning standards operators must follow, covering daily routines for play areas, sanitary facilities, and the proper use of child safe cleaning services.
+This guide details the specific daycare cleaning standards operators must follow and the proper use of child safe cleaning services.
 Compliance ensures a safe learning environment, with specific protocols for items like toys and diaper stations, demonstrating commitment to the well-being of children and staff.

 NEA Cleaning Standards for